What does it mean the celebration of carnival?

 The comparsas – parade – practice their dance and pirouettes for two days, in the sambadrome facility, in a catwalk of 1.5 k long.
 They do it in front of a panel of 40 judges, in charge of evaluating music, lyrics, costumes, and choreography.
 The samba schools allow the participation of external people with a prior preparation of about three months.

-The parade: the time machine and the fantasies
+Rio de Janeiro´s Carnival Parade: the time machine and the fantasies

 Watch the show and begin to experience a journey through time.
-You live each fantasy through
+You live each fantasy through.

 Immediately, you will be part of their imaginary world displayed in the parade and will dance to the drums, marked by the compass of the hips.
 It is an infectious rhythm, and there is no way out, surrender and move to the rhythm.